Skip to content

 )

 Security Warning: Using api_key as a query parameter may expose your API key in server access logs, browser history, and referrer headers.
-Prefer header-based authentication when possible.
-If you must use query parameters, consider using short-lived or scoped API keys.
+Prefer header-based authentication when possible, and rotate keys from the dashboard if you suspect one leaked.

 WebSocket Connection